Moduli of hybrid curves I: Variations of canonical measures: Introduction

 for pairs of holomorphic one-forms $\eta_1, \eta_2$ on $S$.

-Let $\mg_g$ be the moduli space of curves of genus $g$ and denote by $\mgbar_g$ its Deligne-Mumford compactification, consisting of stable curves of genus $g$.
+Let $\mg_g$ be the moduli space of curves of genus g and let $\mggbar{g}$ be its Deligne–Mumford compactification, consisting of stable curves of genus $g$.
 The question we address in this paper is the following: